-On our last evening of the fall term for Let’s Do Theology, I had the privilege of sharing my testimony with the ladies as I reflected on a hot summer’s day in 1970.
+I had the privilege of sharing my testimony with the ladies in my Sunday evening theology class while reflecting on a hot summer’s day in 1970.
 God has been gracious to give me detailed memories and it is good that I might look back on that time of my salvation.
 Praise be to God that I know my conversion was real!

 The question at hand is this: Can we know we are saved?